Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Trump at his inauguration in 2017

-ABC News reported that the donations are on track to surpass Trump’s own record of $107 million set in 2017, while pledges have already surpassed the fundraising goal of $150 million.
-Barack Obama’s inauguration was funded by $53 million in 2009 and $42 million in 2013.
+ABC News reported that the donations are on track to surpass the record set by Trump himself in 2017 of $107 million, while the pledges have already surpassed the fundraising goal of $150 million.
+Barack Obama's inauguration was funded by $53 million in 2009 and $42 million in 2013.
 Joe Biden raised $63 million in 2021.
-The donations are not subject to campaign finance laws.
+This donation is not subject to campaign finance laws.

 Automakers Toyota, Ford and General Motors announced $1 million each.
 Ford and General Motors provided vehicles for the inauguration.